EvgeniiZorin/How_long_will_it_take_for_a_monkey_to_typewrite_the_entire_Hamlet/README.md

 It is always said that this will happen in an infinitely large amount of time, but have you ever wandered <u>just how long exactly</u> will it take to achieve this?

-This exact question motivated me to do my own research.
+This exact question motivated me to ~waste hours of my time~ do my own research.

 Please open `Shakespeare_monkeys.ipynb` and check out my findings :)